pygame/pygame/docs/reST/tut/newbieguide.rst

  * Blit a piece of the background over the sprite's current location, erasing it.
  * Append the sprite's current location rectangle to a list called dirty_rects.
  * Move the sprite.
- * Draw the sprite at it's new location.
+ * Draw the sprite at its new location.
  * Append the sprite's new location to my dirty_rects list.
  * Call ``display.update(dirty_rects)``